The history and organisation of the association

 SBEA organisation chart

 The highest body of the SBEA is the Assembly of Delegates (AD).
 The regions are represented with delegates at the AD according to their size.
-The Committee currently consists of a president, a vice president, a financial officer and five other members.
-Each region should be represented by at least one member on the Committee.
+The Board of Directors currently consists of a President, a Vice-President, a Finance Officer and four other Board members.
+Each region should be represented by at least one member on the board.

 The team at the Zurich Secretariat takes care of issues such as all member concerns.